Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Introduction

 \textit{Per-Cluster} approaches rely on tracking and measuring the changes of individual ``clusters'' (also called ``ganglia'' or more colloquially, ``bubbles'', when referring to gaseous phases).
-These approaches have seen less use than the SAC approach \citep{Ruotong_H_2023, Lv_2024}, in part due to their computational complexity and the level of data refinement required.
-The difference between the Per-cluster and SAC approaches lies in the reliance on the information contained in the gas phase.
-Per-cluster approaches track the change in individual clusters over a time-interval and treat this change as independent of all other changes, allowing the evaluation to be independent of position.
-Eq. (\ref{eq:mass_trans_def}) is then applied to the resulting point cloud of changes to estimate the mass transfer parameters of said change ($k_i$), resulting in a distribution of mass transfer coefficients for each time-interval.
-However, Eq. (\ref{eq:mass_trans_def}) still requires an assumption about the aqueous solute concentration around each cluster, at the time of the event.
-Typically, it is assumed the concentration is dilute ($C_g = 0$), yielding Eq. (\ref{eq:dis_eqn}) for mass transfer at a maximum possible dissolution gradient \citep{Ruotong_H_2023, Lv_2024}.
+The difference between the per-Cluster and SAC approaches lies in how they use system information from the experimental setup versus the phase information in image sequences.
+Per-Cluster approaches track the change in volume of individual clusters over a time-interval, using assumptions to correlate the information contained in the clusters' volume change (dissolution) to supplement the unknown aqueous concentration.
+As a result, the measured values are independent of all other volume changes and position, but reliant on the accuracy of the assumption.
+This is in contrast to the SAC approach, which uses the advective transport model (Eq. \ref{eq:pat_conc_x}) with the known information about the bulk system (the advective Darcy flux, $q$), to estimate the concentration information not obtained in the $\mu$CT images, but produces results tied to linear position.
+At the time of this study, \citet{Ruotong_H_2023} and \citet{Lv_2024} are the only other studies that use a per-Cluster approach.
+Both studies apply Eq. (\ref{eq:mass_trans_def}) to a measurement pool of changes in cluster volume ($\Delta V$) with in a time-interval ($\Delta t$), resulting in a list of mass transfer coefficients ($k_{i,j}$) that we will represent with the distribution $\mathbb{K}(k_{i,j}|\ j)$).
+Notation $i \in [1, 2,..., N]$ represents the sampled volume change; $ N$ is the total number of $\Delta V$ sampled; and $j \in \{1,2,...M\} $ represents the sampled $\Delta t$ with M being the total number of sampled $\Delta t$.
+However, Eq. (\ref{eq:mass_trans_def}) still requires an assumption about the aqueous solute concentration around each cluster ($C^{gas}_i$) at the time of the event, which is not inherent to $\mu$CT image data; this is where the two studies begin to differ.
+The simplest assumption is that the bulk solvent concentration is infinitely dilute ($C^{gas}_i \approx 0$) around every cluster, implying the maximum possible dissolution gradient to drive interphase mass transfer, Eq. (\ref{eq:dis_eqn}).